nx-js/hackernews-example/README.md

   - The [src](/src) folder includes the API and the NX components of the app.
   - The source is bundled with [Webpack](https://webpack.github.io/).
 You can find the simple bundling  config in [src](/webpack.config.js).
-  - [bundle.js](/bundle.js) is the source code and NX bundled together by Webpack.
+  - [bundle.js](/bundle.js) is the source code and NX bundled together by Webpack and minified by UglifyJS.
   - [index.html](/index.html) imports the bundled source script and has a single `<hacker-news>` component in its body, that is an NX component defined in the src folder.
     The bundled source is imported as an async script for faster loading.